-Equal Weight Distribution
+Equal Leg Weight

 This drawing represents a load.
 Notice the difference in weight distribution as the center of gravity changes distance from each attachment point.
 In this first example, each attachment carries equal weight because the center of gravity is equal distance between the attachment points.

-Watch the left attachment point as we move the center of
+Watch the left attachment point as we move the center of gravity.

-Unequal Weight Distribution
+Unequal Leg Weight

 In the second example, the weight is greatest in the left attachment point because it's closest to the center of gravity.
 When one attachment point is closer to the center of gravity than the other attachment point, it carries more weight.

 It carries 75% of the weight and the opposite end carries 25%.

-Calculating Weight Distribution
+Calculating Distribution

 Now, let's move beyond estimating and show how to calculate the weight distribution.

-In order to calculate weight distribution, you must know the object weight, the location of the center of gravity, and the distance of each attachment point from the center of gravity.
+In order to calculate weight distribution, you must know the object weight, the location of the center of gravity and the distance of each attachment point from the center of gravity.

-Calculating Weight Distribution Example
+Weight Distribution Example

 If we want to find out how much weight is distributed to the attachment closest to the center of gravity, we divide the 8-foot distance by the overall distance between attachment points, which is 10 feet.
 Then we multiply this answer by the total weight of the object.
 Eight divided by 10, times 10,000 equals 8,000 pounds.

 - 1. Select the best answer.
 An attachment point is 2 feet from the center of gravity and the other attachment point is 6 feet from the center of gravity.
 What is the correct percentage of weight distribution to each attachment point with the attachment point 2 feet from the center of gravity being listed first?

-- A. 75%, 25%
+- a.
+75%, 25%

-- B. 25%, 75%
+- b.
+25%, 75%

-- C. 50%, 50%

-- D. 33%, 66%
+- c.
+33%, 66%

+- d.
+50%, 50%

 - 2. Select the best answer.
 Center of Gravity is best described as:

-- A. Always in the center of an object

-- B. Where the item balances
+- a.
+Where the item balances

-- C. Where all the weight is concentrated
+- b.
+Where all the weight is concentrated

+- c.
+Always in the center of an object

-- 3. True or False.
+- 3. Select the best answer.
 The center of gravity is located below the center of balance.

-- A. True
+- a.
+True

-- B. False
+- b.
+False

-- 4. True or False.
-The center of gravity (CG) is always located within the object.
+- 4. Select the best answer.
+The center of gravity is always located within the object.

-- A. True
+- a.
+True

-- B. False
+- b.
+False

 - 5. Select the best answer.
-Attachment point #1 is 6 feet from the center of gravity (CG) and attachment point #2 is 3 feet from the center of gravity.
-There is a 10,000 pound load attached.
-What is the correct equation to find the weight distribution for attachment point #1?

-- A. 3 divided by 6 multiplied by 10,000 (3 / 6 x 10,000)

-- B. 3 divided by 9 multiplied by 10,000 (3 / 9 x 10,000)

-- C. 6 divided by 3 multiplied by 10,000 (6 / 3 x 10,000)

-- D. 9 divided by 3 multiplied by 10,000 (9 / 3 x 10,000)

-- 6. True or False.
-The center of gravity (CG) will always find its way directly under the crane hook when lifted off the ground.
+Attachment point #1 is 6 feet from the center of gravity and attachment point #2 is 3 feet from the center of gravity.
+There is a 10,000 lb. load attached.
+What is the correct equation to find the weight distribution for attachment point #1? - a.
+3 divided by 9 multiplied by 10,000 (3 / 9 x 10,000) - b.
+9 divided by 3 multiplied by 10,000 (9 / 3 x 10,000) - c.
+6 divided by 3 multiplied by 10,000 (6 / 3 x 10,000) - d.
+3 divided by 6 multiplied by 10,000 (3 / 6 x 10,000) - 6.
+Select the best answer.
+The center of gravity will always find its way directly under the crane hook when lifted off the ground. - a.
+True - b.
+False

-- A. True

-- B. False